archangelstv/Prophecy-of-the-Archangels/README.md

 Your cries fall on death ears
 For this is the land of the dead

-and it is so saith the Lord
+And it is so saith the Lord
 For a great death comes from the sky
 The Belicamp, the Belicamp, the Belicamp
 Pray for the Lord and the Magician